 - Sleep on your back – Surgeons typically advise patients to sleep on their backs for at least one to six weeks while recovering from closed rhinoplasty.
 This will help keep the swelling more manageable and prevent any pressure to the nose.

 - Keep your head elevated – Place your head on two pillows to keep it elevated to help with swelling.

 - Use a toothbrush with soft bristles – Switch to a soft bristle toothbrush while recovering from closed rhinoplasty to ensure comfort.
 Avoid excessive movement or pressure to the upper lip.

 Your surgeon will provide support and make sure that you have all the information you need for a timely recovery following closed rhinoplasty.
-It’s common practice for surgeons to set follow-up meetings with patients to discuss the results of the procedure.
+It’s also common practice for surgeons to set follow-up meetings with patients to discuss the results of the procedure.

 Have peace of mind and look forward to the results when you work with a rhinoplasty specialist in Beverly Hills, CA.

-Dr. Dugar believes that Patient Education is one of the most important aspects of closed rhinoplasty, which is why he welcomes patients to his Beverly Hills office for in-depth consultations.
+Dr. Dugar believes that patient education is one of the most important aspects of closed rhinoplasty, which is why he welcomes patients to his Beverly Hills office for in-depth consultations.
 He puts patients at ease with his calm and affable nature, creating a relaxed and no-pressure atmosphere in which patients feel empowered to make their own decisions.

 Our fully accredited and state-licensed surgical facility in the Camden Medical Arts Building near Rodeo Drive allows us to provide the best care and treatment for rhinoplasty candidates.
 Our trained staff will provide the support you need for a seamless and successful rhinoplasty.